Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 ### Project Details

-In view of the current problems and difficulties in the Dao industry, in order to better meet the needs of the Dao industry and develop Web3 suite tools in line with the actual operation of Dao, Rainbowcity Foundation specially developed a series of protocols: RainbowDao Protocol ink!.
+In view of the current problems and difficulties in the Dao industry, in order to better meet the needs of the Dao industry and develop Mintbase suite tools in line with the actual operation of Dao, Rainbowcity Foundation specially developed a series of protocols: RainbowDao Protocol ink!.

 The following are the details of the : RainbowDao protocol: